Fudan-iGEM/2023-wiki/docs/src/measurement.md

 3. Dilute the bacterial solution sample (100 μL) to 1:100,000 and take 100 μL from the third diluted tube to perform plate culturing.

-4. After incubating at 37°C for 16 hours, count the colonies on the agar plate by using the open-resource software ImageJ.
+4. After incubating at 37°C for 16 hours, count the colonies on the agar plate by using the open-source software [ImageJ](https://imagej.nih.gov/ij/).

 5. Calculate the CFU count (CFU/ml) for each sample as follows: